gabrielsaban/llama-peft-project/logs/dev_log.md

 ## 13/12/2025

 - **completed large-scale ingestion for layer a (tribunal decisions):**
   - ran `scraper_downloader.py` end-to-end on the filtered gov.uk employment tribunal search (post-2020, substantive jurisdictions only)
   - successfully downloaded **~5,000 tribunal decision PDFs** into `data/domain_corpus/raw_pdfs/`
   - no significant scraping failures observed beyond expected duplicates / missing assets
   - download rate stable with polite delay; no blocking encountered
 - **bulk conversion of layer a PDFs → cleaned text:**
   - ran `pdf_to_txt.py` across the full tribunal batch
   - applied existing boilerplate removal, hyphen repair, admin footer trimming, and whitespace normalisation
   - **discarded very short outputs** (<300 characters) to remove:
       - pure orders with no reasons
       - corrupted or empty PDFs
       - metadata-only documents
   - retained only substantive judgments with meaningful reasoning
   - resulting corpus is now suitable for intrinsic LM training and evaluation

 - **layer a status:**
   - tribunal corpus is now effectively “frozen” pending final pass through `prepare_domain_corpus.py`
   - next step for layer a will be:
       - refactor `prepare_domain_corpus.py` to target `raw_txt/`
       - assign a stable source tag (e.g. `"uk_employment_tribunal"`)
       - generate `corpus.jsonl` + `corpus_stats.json`
       - create intrinsic train/val/test splits at document level

 - **layer b corpus curation (doctrine + guidance):**
   - compiled a curated list of **authoritative employment-law doctrine sources**, split into distinct sub-collections:
       - **ACAS guidance PDFs** (practical interpretation used by tribunals)
       - **ACAS Codes of Practice** (statutory relevance)
       - **House of Commons Library briefings** (doctrinal summaries and context)
       - **gov.uk employment law topic pages** (statutory rights explanations and thresholds)
   - these sources were selected because they:
       - reflect how employment law is interpreted and applied in practice
       - are frequently cited or relied upon in tribunal reasoning
       - provide a complementary signal to raw tribunal judgments (cleaner, expository text)
 - **layer b ingestion approach:**
   - all layer b documents were **downloaded manually** to ensure:
       - source quality
       - topical relevance
       - avoidance of irrelevant boilerplate or duplicated content
   - documents are currently stored in structured subdirectories (e.g. `acas_guides/`, `codes/`, `doctrine/`, `govuk/`)
   - next step will be to implement:
       - lightweight converters for each format type (PDF-based vs HTML-derived)
       - reuse of the existing text normalisation logic where appropriate
       - integration into `prepare_domain_corpus.py` with distinct source tags per sub-collection

-- **overall state at end of day:**
+overall:
 - layer a (tribunal decisions): **fully ingested and cleaned at scale**
 - layer b (doctrine/guidance): **curated and staged for text conversion**
 - domain corpus is now the main remaining blocker before:
     - domain LM training
     - lora vs qlora comparisons on intrinsic perplexity